bodln/stargzr/README.md

 Forward port `443` in your router to your machine.

-Create a Caddy configuration file named `Caddyfile`:
+Create a Caddy configuration file named `Caddyfile` (mine is in the root of the repo):

 ```
 stargzr.jumpingcrab.com {
+    handle /stargzr* {
-  reverse_proxy localhost:8083
+        reverse_proxy 127.0.0.1:8083 {
+            # Required for per-IP rate limiting to work correctly.
+            # Without this, all requests appear to come from 127.0.0.1.
+            header_up X-Real-IP {remote_host}
         }
+    }
+}
 ```

-Run Caddy (if the file is named `Caddyfile`, no `--config` flag is needed):
+> **Note:** The `header_up X-Real-IP` directive is required for WebSocket per-IP rate limiting to work.
+Without it, every client appears to come from `127.0.0.1` and the rate limiter treats all connections as the same source.

+Run Caddy from the directory containing your `Caddyfile`:

 ```
 caddy run